- Normal precautions

 Although the threat from terrorism in Azerbaijan is low, there is still a global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by foreign nationals such as international hotels, restaurants and pubs.
 Take sensible precautions and be vigilant.

-Crime rates are relatively low in Azerbaijan but occasional muggings do take place, particularly around the western bars and clubs and near dimly lit entrances of private apartments.
+Crime rates are relatively low in Azerbaijan but occasional muggings do take place, particularly around the bars and clubs and near dimly lit entrances of private apartments.
 You should take sensible precautions:

 - Don’t carry your credit card, travel tickets and money together - leave spare cash and valuables in a safe place.